joergmlpts/olympus-wifi/README.md

 ./olympus-camera.py --cmd get_commandlist
 ```

-On Windows, you want to call Python with `olympus-camera.py` as its argument
+On Windows, we need to call Python with `olympus-camera.py` as its argument
 instead:

 ```